Butterflycrusadser/MC-server-discord-bot/README.md

 # MC-server-discord-bot
-A discord bot that if the server is online or not
+A discord bot that shows the Latency, runtime, player count, and if the server is off or online all in a discord embed